lluisgomez/FairCLIP/evals/README.md

 ### DataComp (CLIP benchmark) evals

-Apart from fairness metrics, we also need standard retrieval performance metrics (and zero-shot evals) to ensure fairness improvements don't compromise overall accuracy/utility.
+Apart from fairness metrics above, we also need standard retrieval performance metrics (and zero-shot evals) to ensure fairness improvements don't compromise overall accuracy/utility.
 Scripts `eval_coco_neutral.py` and `eval_flickr_neutral.py` also report Recall@K on COCO and Flickr30K datasets.

 For zero-shot evaluation we use DataComp evaluation whch is based on CLIP_benchmark:

 ```